Notice of Pre-AIA or AIA Status

 The argument is therefore found unpersuasive.

 Regarding the rejection of claims under 35 U.S.C.
-102 and 103, Applicant’s arguments are directed towards amended claims that have not been previously examined.
+103, Applicant’s arguments are directed towards amended claims that have not been previously examined.
 New grounds of rejection under 35 U.S.C.
 103 are provided below.

 Claim Rejections - 35 USC § 101